 Our curriculum is under constant review - courses are updated annually to reflect changes in the "real world" of urban planning practice.
 We have been amongst the leaders in incorporating new technologies in our curriculum.
 Feedback from current and graduating students, and regular surveys of alumni, show our success at providing both the practical, analytic skills planners need day-to-day, and the rich, in-depth education planners need to become leaders.
 There is a "core" set of classes that all students take.
 These classes cover the basic analytic, legal, economic and historical knowledge that all planners need.
 Students choose an area of concentration (housing and community development, land use and the environment, transportation, geographic information systems [GIS] or economic development), and supplement these specialized classes with a range of elective options that enhance particular skills.
 The curriculum also emphasizes themes that are part of all areas of concentration: sustainability, GIS in planning, and social justice.

-Several joint degrees, with Law, Occupational and Environmental Health, Social Work, Civil and Environmental Engineering, Environmental Policy and Planning or Higher Education and Student Affairs, are offered.
+Several combined degrees, with Law, Sustainable Water Development, Occupational and Environmental Health, Social Work, Civil and Environmental Engineering, Environmental Policy and Planning or Higher Education and Student Affairs, are offered.
 A capstone studio course, Field Problems, organizes teams of five or six students to work on a "real world" project for a local client - a city government, or a non-profit or state agency.
-Field Problems is the core component of our Iowa Initiative for Sustainable Communities which seeks to address sustainability issues in Midwestern communities.
+Field Problems is the core component of the Iowa Initiative for Sustainable Communities which seeks to address sustainability issues in Midwestern communities.
 Various study abroad options also exist.
 The most current student manual, with specific curriculum information, is online.

 The School has its own Career Services Coordinator who is available to work with students one-on-one towards obtaining a job or internship.
 Graduates tend to move up the planning ladder quickly; years later, they are still happy with the education they received at Iowa.
 They work around the world in city, metropolitan, and regional planning agencies, state and federal government entities, nonprofit organizations, and private consulting firms.
 More details are on our career assistance page.